-- 1. Video Bitrate: value set by the user in the advanced parameters window of the XT[2]+ server - 2.
-Fields/Block: number of video fields that can be stored in one disk block of 8MB, taking into account 8 audio tracks. - 3.
-Actual Bandwidth: this is the actual disk/network bandwidth that is required for the real time record or real time playback of one video stream and its associated audio tracks. - 4.
+- Video Bitrate: value set by the user in the advanced parameters window of the XS server - 2.
+Fields/Block: number of video fields that can be stored in one disk block of 8MB, taking into account 8 audio tracks. - Actual Bandwidth: this is the actual disk/network bandwidth that is required for the real time record or real time playback of one video stream and its associated audio tracks. - 4.
 Max.
-RT Channels: this is the maximum number of video channels (real time record or real time playback) that one XT[2]+ server can support for a given frame rate and bitrate.
-Since an XT[2]+ server can have a maximum of 6 local video channels, any value higher than 6 means that these additional real time access can be used over the XNet[2] SDTI network.

-For mixed configuration with standard and super motion channels on the same server, the following rule must be used to ensure that the settings do not exceed the maximum bandwidth of the server: (nbr of standard channels x their actual bandwidth) + (nbr of super motion channels x their actual bandwidth) must be lower than or equal to 205 MB/s.
+RT Channels: this is the maximum number of video channels (real time record or real time playback) that one XS server can support for a given frame rate and bitrate.
+Since an XS server can have a maximum of 4 local video channels, any value higher than 4 means that these additional real time access can be used over the XNet[2] SDTI network. - For mixed configuration with standard and super motion channels on the same server, the following rule must be used to ensure that the settings do not exceed the maximum bandwidth of the server: (nbr of standard channels x their actual bandwidth) + (nbr of super motion channels x their actual bandwidth) must be lower than or equal to 150 MB/s (SCSI disks) or 205 MB/s (SAS disks). - 5.
+Network transfers: the maximum bandwidth over the XNet[2] SDTI network is approximately 110 MB/s.
+To determine the number of real time transfers that can occur simultaneously over the network, this number must be divided by the actual bandwidth given in the table for a selected bitrate.